uvapl/uva-prog-physics/10 Workshops/20 Week 3/10 Introduction.md

 ### What to turn in after you finish programming

-You are to hand in the answers to the exercises, three python source code files that we can test, and optionally one or two python files for the hacker edition.
+You are to hand in the answers to the exercises, two python source code files that we can test, and optionally one or two python files for the hacker edition.

 ### Deadline